-The search for a theory of everything: stakes and advances
+The search for a theory of everything: challenges and advances

 • Theory of Everything: quest for unification of fundamental interactions.

-• Bringing together general relativity and quantum mechanics: major challenge of modern physics.
+• Bringing together general relativity and quantum mechanics: a major challenge of modern physics.

 • History: the search for a unitary theory initiated by giants like Einstein.